 The Next Generation of Rail Talent: Attracting Skills for a Changing Industry

-Rail’s turning point for talentbtitle for your new post
+Rail’s turning point for talent

 The UK rail industry stands on the edge of its biggest transformation in decades.
 From HS2 to Network Rail’s Digital Railway programme, investment is reshaping everything from construction to control systems.
 Yet behind the impressive engineering is a quieter challenge: finding and keeping the people who’ll deliver it.